ajalt/clikt/docs/options.md

 ## Feature Switch Flags

 Another way to use flags to to assign a value to each option name.
-You can do this with {% include api.html pkg="parameters.options" fun="switch" %}, which takes a map of option names to values.
+You can do this with [`[switch, ]`](api/clikt/com.github.ajalt.clikt.parameters.options/switch.html), which takes a map of option names to values.
 Note that the names in the map replace any previously specified or inferred names.

 ```kotlin